bcrowell/bcrowell.github.io/black_hole_videos/index.md

 topologically connected to the boundary at timelike infinity.
-Most likely you're destroyed before that by energetic processes at a mass inflation horizon, and therefore can't actually see the universe's whole future history, but this is not known for sure, and the see-forever ideap is not just a silly misconception based on neglecting the Doppler effect, as claimed by the ScienceClic narration.
+Most likely you're destroyed before that by energetic processes at a mass inflation horizon, and therefore can't actually see the universe's whole future history, but this is not known for sure, and the see-forever idea is not just a silly misconception based on neglecting the Doppler effect, as claimed by the ScienceClic narration.
 For an early presentation of this idea, see Penrose, Battelle Rencontres: 1967 Lectures in Mathematics and Physics, p.
 222.